Baozpy/Analysis_VLM_memory_decay/README.md

 D measures how well a model handles questions that refer back to earlier images or earlier dialogue turns.

-The key idea is that accuracy may decrease as the distance between the current question and the relevant previous context increases.
+The key idea is that accuracy may decrease as the distance between the current question and the relevant earlier context increases.

 A simple exponential decay form is used:

-\[
+$$
 Acc(\Delta) \approx A e^{-\lambda \Delta}
-\]
+$$

 where: